nehabansal1688/sapient-Xcelerator/graphQL.md

 2) faster than restAPI
 3) It handle data transformation(eg db return text and ui needs it in compoText)
 4) we can get result from multiple api's in just one call i.e. get posts, get users, get all can be clubbed and replaced with just one n/w call
-5) Apollo server helps in managing graph ql, defnening type def, defining schema, host graphs on node js, gives capability to host node.
+5) Apollo server helps in managing graph ql, defining type def, defining schema, host graphs on node js, gives capability to host node.

-10) apollo server takes two argument - ype defination and resolver
+10) apollo server takes two argument - type defination and resolver
 11) Resolvers - what should query returns.
 For every qyery there has to be a resolver. type def name has to be same that of resolver
 12) Create server.js and add typedef and resolver and run using node server.js
 13) all query types wil be post, content type will be application-json